Decibel: Electronics

 In electronics, the decibel is often used to express power or amplitude ratios (as for gains) in preference to arithmetic ratios or percentages.
 One advantage is that the total decibel gain of a series of components (such as amplifiers and attenuators) can be calculated simply by summing the decibel gains of the individual components.
 Similarly, in telecommunications, decibels denote signal gain or loss from a transmitter to a receiver through some medium (free space, waveguide, coaxial cable, fiber optics, etc.) using a link budget.

 The decibel unit can also be combined with a reference level, often indicated via a suffix, to create an absolute unit of electric power.
-For example, it can be combined with "m" for "milliwatt" to produce the "dBm".
+For example, dBW uses a 1 W reference, while dBm uses a 1 mW reference (m being short for milliwatt).
 A power level of 0 dBm corresponds to one milliwatt, and 1 dBm is one decibel greater (about 1.259 mW).

 In professional audio specifications, a popular unit is the dBu.
 This is relative to the root mean square voltage which delivers 1 mW (0 dBm) into a 600-ohm resistor, or √1 mW × 600 Ω≈ 0.775 VRMS.
 When used in a 600-ohm circuit (historically, the standard reference impedance in telephone circuits), dBu and dBm are identical.